OsiriX-Foundation/karnak-docker/profileExample/README.md

 `action` - The action to apply to the profile element.
 For example K (keep), X (remove)

+`option` - Some profiles contain option.

+`arguments` - Some profiles contain one or more arguments.
+Arguments is a list that contain a key and a value.

 `tags` - List of tags for the current profile.
 The action defined in the profile will be applied on this list of tags.

 `excludedTags` - This list represents the tags where the action will not be applied.
 This means that if a tag defined in this list appears for this profile, it will give control to the next profile.